 Stamp duty and property registration charges in Jharkhand play a key role in property transactions.
-Stamp duty is a tax on the legal documents for buying or transferring property, while registration charges ensure the transaction is officially recorded.
+Stamp duty is a tax on the legal documents for buying or transferring property, while registration charges ensure that the transaction is officially recorded.

 The Department of Revenue, Registration & Land Reforms decides the stamp duty charges in Jharkhand.
 The charges vary depending on the type of document involved.
 Below is a table outlining the stamp duty and registration fees for different documents in Jharkhand: